DamirFM/Vino--Vault/README.md

 ## Project Description

 Welcome to Vino-Vault, your ultimate destination for discovering exquisite wines and sharing your tasting experiences!
-Our platform serves as a comprehensive wine search engine, offering an extensive database to help you explore and find the perfect bottle for any occasion.
+Our platform serves as a comprehensive wine exploration engine, offering an extensive database to help you explore and find the perfect bottle for any occasion.

 ## Content ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)